My Anticipatory Care Plan

-There is also a range of supplementary materials to support the use of My ACP.
+There is also guidance for professionals to support the use of My ACP.

 - Guidance for health and care professionals - This guidance has been developed to help health and care professionals support individuals who would benefit from ACP.

-The content of My ACP was due for review in 2020.
-However, due to the COVID-19 pandemic this has been delayed.
+The content of My ACP is due for review in line with the change to future care planning.
 PDF copies of all the My ACP resources are available here for professionals to access.
 Do be aware that some web links, email addresses and contact information may now be out of date.
 Healthcare Improvement Scotland cannot supply printed copies of these resources.
 If you have any questions please contact firstname.lastname@example.org.